cognitive distortions in cbt

 “Should” Statements

 Applying critical words like “should” or “must” to ourselves or others.
 For example, I should exercise today or He shouldn’t be running so late.
+Should statements also come up often when we try to cope with change.
 Using critical language often creates unnecessary feelings of pressure and resentment.

 Labeling